Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Have a preconception appointment: if you are considering becoming pregnant and you are already obese, you should definitely discuss your plans with your physician.

-You should speak with your physician about any medical conditions present such as high blood pressure, sleep apnea, or diabetes and find out some ways that you can manage them while pregnant.
+You should speak with your physician about any medical conditions present, such as high blood pressure, sleep apnea, or diabetes, and find out some ways that you can manage them while pregnant.

 Consume a healthy diet: you should speak with your physician or even a registered dietician to ensure that you are consuming a healthy diet and not gaining too much weight.